davidowe/MATH681CourseProject/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;⬡ ◯ ⬤

 The legal moves for each player in Hex is simply the empty points on the board, however the terminal condition of the game is complicated.
 In all the games implemented up to this point, the game is played until there are no moves left at which point the last player to have moved wins.
 In Hex, the terminal condition is connected the sides of the board rather than just running out of move.
 Fortunately, we can represent the special termination condition when generating the legal moves after a move is played.
 If no side connected is made, the legal moves are all the empty points on the board.
 If a side connection is found, then there are no legal moves.
 I used the SimpleGraph library in mathlib to check for side connections which was a very interesting learning experience.

+# Future work

+Define common notation:
+- star
+- up
+- down
+Implement more games:
+- Chop
+- Cut cake
+- Hackenbush
+- Y
+- Toads and frogs
+Possible proofs:
+- A square Chomp board ≈ star
+- You cannot draw in Hex
+- Zermello's theorem
+Speed up positional evaluation by:
+- Identifying and removing dominated game choices
+- Identifying and removing cancelling pairs of games (G-G≈0)
+- Break up games into independent subgames and take the sum
+- Some form of memoization (avoid redundantly recomputing already solved subgames)
+- Implement an efficient graph search algorithm for things like terminal checking in Hex, or splitting up a domineering board
+Miscellaneous:
+- Create a function which outputs actual game value instead of just deciding equality
+- Custom printing functions for games
+- Temperature, hot games

 # Bibliography